Commitment to protecting your personal data

 - Billing and payment management

-- Medical insurance handling
+- Medical insurance management

 - Reports to health authorities